Since we are living in such extraordinary times, I’ll start this Q1 2020 diamond market report with an unusual opening – the conclusion.

 All major trade shows were cancelled, including JCK Las Vegas, AGS Conclave, and JA.

 India is an important polished diamond supplier to China.
-The outbreak of the pandemic in China was the first blow to India’s diamond trade in the first quarter.
+The outbreak of the pandemic in China was the first blow to India’s diamond trade in Q1 2020.
 Indian traders reported a sudden and full stop in orders in February.
 One trader described the situation at the time as “no one is answering the phones.”

 Today, such promotional efforts are missing, and are not expected to be resurrected, unless the DPA is somehow released from its MIA status.After the outbreak in Italy, exports to Europe and trade with Belgium were sharply curtailed as well, leading to a major slowdown in February.
 This harmed rough diamond purchasing and polished exports.
 By March, polished diamond trading in India came to a complete standstill.
 Traders have reported “zero activity” since mid-March, stating that this is across the board.